-Always shop around and dig for the best prices.
-Some of the top rated hotels by previous guests to San Diego are:
+Always shop around and dig for the best prices, but here are some of the top rated hotels by previous guests visiting San Diego:

 - Gaslamp – In the heart of San Diego, easy access to bars, restaurants & walks along the bay.

 - La Jolla – Perfect for those who prefer a relaxing base next to the beach & drive into town.

 - Downtown – Bulk of hotels with cheaper options between Gaslamp and Little Italy districts.

 Choose the district first and the perfect hotel will follow!